DremezovDanila/Promecovod_report/README.md

 PLC some code that provides modbus registers and renewable data rewritten into this registers every midnight, so that the Client polls these registers after midnight daily and gets required data.
     The way the Client store data from PLCs is saving data as text files into 'reports' folder in the project directory using different folders in the
 'reports'.
-TXT files have the specified format using semicolon delimiter (;) to devide rows to columns.
+TXT files have the specified format using semicolon delimiter (;) to divide rows to columns.
 There is a feature implemented in the Client allowing to create a PDF document from a TXT file.